Optimal decay rates for linear kinetic equations in the half-space: Semigroup factorisation estimates and pointwise decay

-In this section, we assume that $\LL$ is the Laplace-Beltrami operator, as defined by (3) in Section~\ref{subsec:setting}, and prove Proposition~\ref{prop:estSB} in that case.
-We recall that in this situation, no weight function is needed since the velocity domain is bounded.
+In this subsection, $\mathcal{L} = \Delta_v ^{\text{LB}}$ is the Laplace-Beltrami operator as defined in Subsection~\ref{subsec:setting}, $d \ge 2$ and $\Omega_v=\mathbb S^{d-1}$.
+We recall that for this operator, no weight function in $v$ is needed since the velocity domain is bounded.
+The decomposition~\eqref{eq:splitting} is defined by